Two hands, one holding a pen

 The aim of this model policy on grievance procedures is to provide a framework that schools can adopt to allow staff to resolve grievances relating to their employment as quickly and as fairly as possible.

-If it becomes clear during the meeting that disciplinary action may be called for, you should ask that the meeting is closed and rearranged to allow you to be accompanied by a colleague or union rep.
+If it becomes clear during the meeting that disciplinary action may be initiated, you should ask that the meeting is closed and rearranged to allow you to be accompanied by a colleague or union rep.

 How should I prepare for, and conduct myself during, the meeting?